 For example, graphics, such as company or certification logos, and sometimes large, complex tables can significantly increase the file size of your resume.

 Beyond upload size, there really isn’t much reason to build upon the formatting of your resume to increase resume file size.

 You may want to increase the size of your resume by further fleshing out the content of your resume; but be cautious about only adding relevant, important new data … and avoiding “content fluff.”

-To learn more about how ATS systems effect your resume and job-search efforts, I have included links to my 4-part guide on applicant tracking systems below.
+To learn more about how ATS systems affect your resume and job-search efforts, check out this guide on applicant tracking systems.